 Once your attorneys are no longer helping you each step of the way, you still need to try to work with your spouse in a calm way to co-parent your children.

 Try to reach an amicable resolution is preferable since you will be transitioning your children between homes, seeing each other at events such as sports games, school plays and concerts, graduations, and the like.
 It is best for you and your children to avoid constant conflict between you and your spouse.

 Even if you don’t have children, it is ideal to move on with the least amount of stress as possible, which can be done through a settlement…

-Settling A Separation or Divorce Out Of Court
+Settling A DC Separation or Divorce Out Of Court

-Once you have professional advice from a divorce attorney, you and your spouse can work together to have an Divorce Agreement drafted by a lawyer.
+Once you have professional advice from a DC divorce attorney, you and your spouse can work together to have a Settlement Agreement drafted by a lawyer.

-Settling a separation or divorce out-of-court gives you both the ability to have major input into the outcome of your own family situation.
-Once you are in the court system you are subject to numerous court hearings and if you are unable to arrive at a resolution a Judge will decide for you.
+Settling a DC separation or divorce out-of-court gives you both the ability to have major input into the outcome of your own family situation.
+Once you are in the court system, you are subject to numerous court hearings, and if you are unable to arrive at a resolution, a Judge will decide for you.

 If you are able to reach a settlement and choose to proceed to a divorce, you can do so in a very easy manner through an Uncontested Divorce.
 This is a quick and easy process, but you can only do so if you have settled all of the property, support, and custody issues.

 Before deciding the best method to reach a resolution, it is best to consult with a family lawyer/divorce lawyer to talk through your situation.
 Then you will have the legal advice you need to adequately determine how to move forward.